-Mixed anxiety is a mixture of physical and emotional symptoms and ranges between fear, through nervousness, to overwhelming panic.
+Mixed anxiety is a mixture of physical and emotional symptoms and ranges from fear, through nervousness, to overwhelming panic.
 The physical side of the problem can range from headache, rapid heartbeat, breathlessness, shaking, a feeling of lightheadedness amongst others.

 Some of the symptoms of anxiety can indeed make you think you are coming down with some dreaded illness such as heart attack (chest pains), stomach pains, even passing out.
-It is not surprising that people suffering from anxiety visit their doctor’s more frequently than average.
+It is not surprising that people suffering from anxiety visit their doctors more frequently than average.

-The ratio of 29% of Women are more likely to have been treated for a mental health problem compared 17% of men in the United Kingdom (Uk).
+The ratio of 29% of Women is more likely to have been treated for a mental health problem compared to 17% of men in the United Kingdom (Uk).
 The figure for men is more than likely to be higher as this percentage does not take into account, those men who have a problem admitting to the problem in the first place.

-When keeping a diary the diagram above can be used to identify the area’s when fear, panic and those recurring thoughts are at their worse.
+When keeping a diary the diagram above can be used to identify the area’s when fear, panic, and those recurring thoughts are at their worse.